Tool Integration Guide

 Voice capabilities must be enabled during initial agent creation.
 Once the agent is generated, this setting cannot be modified.
 To change this setting, you'll need to create a new agent using "Start New Chat with this Vision".

 The Real-time Voice Chat feature allows your agents to listen and respond using natural speech, creating a more intuitive and accessible interaction experience.
-This feature leverages advanced speech-to-text and text-to-speech technologies to provide high-quality voice interactions.
+This feature leverages OpenAI's advanced GPT-realtime model to provide high-quality voice interactions with support for MCP tools and agent communication.

 How Voice Chat Works: